 I think special events are like Thin Mints.
 I want to prove my point to you, that selling tickets is different from asking someone to invite… Inviting someone to the opportunity to participate in a real and lasting way with your organization.
 That’s my point.
 So, in order to make my point what I’m going to do is I’m going to do two mock asks.
 I’m going to make them of Mr. Palm Tree, my friend Joe, and his wife.
 I’m going to ask them to make a $500 gift to the organization, outright.
 First, I’m going to invite them to buy a $500 ticket to our upcoming gala.
 I’m going to use as an example the Ronald McDonald House of Essex County.
 I don’t actually think there is one in Essex county, forgive me if there is.
 It’s an organization I have a family commitment to, so that seems good.
 Many of you have probably heard of the extraordinary work that they do in supporting families when their children are sick in nearby hospitals.

 Here we go.
 Ticket.
 “Joe, hey.
 I know that you know that I’m on the board of the Ronald McDonald House of Essex county.
 It’s an organization that’s had a lot of personal significance to me and my family.
 We have a gala coming up in the Spring.
-Tickets are $500 and I wanted to know if you’d like to join me.
+Tickets are $500.
 I have a table.
 It’s going to be such an incredible event.
 It’s at this venue called the blah blah blah and I don’t know if you’ve ever been there but it’s incredible.
 Beautiful views of the city and there’s going to be an open bar.
 The food is actually being catered by XYZ and I don’t know if you’ve ever had their food, but oh, it’s heavenly.
 In addition we’re honoring a couple of really great celebrities.
 My table is going to be filled with some very interesting people that I think would be really helpful for you to know and meet as you move in your professional career.
 Would you like to join us?
 The tickets are $500 and it’s worth every minute and you know the Ronald McDonald House is important to me.”

 “We don’t get a ton of money from McDonald’s.
 We get much less than you think and rely very heavily on private funding and on generous individuals like you.
 My family has been a contributor to the Ronald McDonald House for x number of years and I would like you very much to join me as a donor to the Ronald McDonald House of Essex county with a gift of $500.”